 This is a situation most of us can relate to on some level.
 It plays out in many aspects of our lives, in bigger and smaller ways, often without our even realizing it.

 Want to learn more?
-Register for a Lead at Any Level webinar to learn how to overcome bias to build a diverse professional network!
+Check out our self-paced online courses to learn how to overcome bias to build a diverse professional network!